puma13992/cinematography/README.md

 ### Colors

 I decided to use only basic colors, mainly white and shades of black.
 The colors black and white are typical symbols of the past - especially in movies.
 Also, the subject of the Holocaust is not one that allows for a colourful palette.
 I only used different shades of blue as an accent colour.
 Blue is the typical business colour because it is sober, businesslike, reassuring and trustworthy, and it retains its character even in different shades.
 It is best suited to the purpose of the website.
 To maintain the contrast between the background and the text, a basic black and a light grey are included.
 All the colors also relate to the existing Bootstrap colors (e.g. primary, light and dark).
+Only the Delete button in the Confirm Delete mode is red, because deleting is an irreversible action.

 ![Colors basic](/documentation/design/basic-colors.png)
 ![Colors shades of blue](/documentation/design/shades-blue.png)